wso2/docs-is/en/docs/develop/scim2-patch-operations.md

 ### Remove users

-The `path` parameter is required when removing users from a role.
+Let's create patch request payloads to `remove` users from a user role.

--   **Example 1:** Specify the user who needs to be removed by user ID.
+-   **Example 1:** Specify the user (by user ID) who needs to be removed.

     ```json
     {